YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOJNLPOOL, No journal pool info found in the replication instance of xxxx

-Run Time/MUPIP Error: This indicates that YottaDB/GT.M / MUPIP did not get replication information from the instance file specified.
+Run Time/MUPIP Error: This indicates that YottaDB / MUPIP did not get replication information from the instance file specified.
 Replication instance file was not initialized because replication did not start, or some other process reset the replication instance file.

 Action: Start the source server if it was not started.
 If the source server was running, stop the server and perform MUPIP RUNDOWN (if MUPIP RUNDOWN fails, try MUPIP RUNDOWN region * ).